-The EBRD is considering a loan in the amount of up to €6 million alongside potential investment grant in the amount of up to €3 million for expansion of the water supply network to rural areas of the Gradacac Municipality in the north eastern part of Bosnia and Herzegovina and replacement of dilapidated water mains to reduce the amount of water losses.
-The project will also include reconstruction and expansion of the sewerage network and reconstruction of the wastewater treatment plant (“WWTP”).
-The Project will be implemented by the public utility company "Komunalac d.o.o."
-Gradacac (“The Company"), a shareholding association majority owned by the Gradacac Municipality.
+Provision of debt finance for the water supply network to rural areas of the Municipality Gradacac, in Bosnia and Herzegovina, together with the grant for replacement of dilapidated water supply network, reconstruction and expansion of the sewerage network, and reconstruction of the wastewater treatment plant (the "Project").
+The Project is implemented by the public utility company "Komunalac d.o.o."
+Gradacac (the "Company"), a shareholding association majority owned by the Gradacac Municipality.

 A. Demonstration effect of new replicable behaviour: Account separation as a condition to the loan effectiveness and full legal separation of water and wastewater activities as dated covenant represent the main steps towards organisational unbundling between the three main activities (water and wastewater, solid waste, and public spaces).
 This should enable the Company to monitor the performance of each activity individually and act appropriately to make and maintain each activity profitable, thus eliminating cross subsidies across the departments.